michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 );
 ```

 As explained previously, `WITH NO DATA` means CAGGs are not filled at creation.
-Once aggregate policies are set, they fill CAGGs with new data from `ltss`.
+Once aggregate policies are set, they fill CAGGs with new data from `ltss` table.

 To populate CAGGs with historical data from the `ltss` table, run the refresh procedures—hourly first, then daily.
 Avoid overlapping the requested update time range with the scheduled update interval.
 For example, if the interval is `4h to 5m before NOW`, the upper time boundary for the refresh should not exceed NOW()-4h.